-KPIs for field service technicians
+Service management KPIs for field technicians

 First-time fix rate

-The first-time fix rate indicates the percentage of time it takes for a technician to fix a customer’s problem in the first go without any additional help, preparation, or parts.
-Not only does this KPI show how prepared your team is, but it also can be translated into a customer success rate.
+The first-time fix rate indicates the percentage of time it takes for a technician to fix a customer’s problem at the first go without any additional help, preparation, or parts.
+Not only does this KPI show how prepared your team is, but it can also be translated into a customer success rate.

 Technician success rate

 This KPI indicates how many successful tasks a technician performs within the set time frame.
 Several factors can determine it.
 One can be the number of tasks closed by a dispatcher.

 Another factor to take into consideration is the tasks and rescheduling ratio.
 If a technician reschedules a lot of tasks because he or she can’t meet the set plan, it might signal that the technician lacks some skills or knowledge.
 As a result, a low success rate might harm customer satisfaction.

 Technician performance and productivity rate might seem an apparent objective to follow, but it’s important to understand the metrics that help you achieve the most accurate results.
 You can track this data by the same closed task factor mentioned before.
 The more tasks a technician performs, the higher is their productivity.

 You might also want to include mean time to repair.
 This factor indicates how much time it takes for a technician to complete a task.
 Not only is it a good KPI to follow, but knowing your team’s mean time to repair can also help setting schedules and planning tasks more efficiently.

 A service-level agreement (SLA) between a business and a client indicates a service provider’s availability and responsibilities.